jatcod3r/coder-getting-started/start-here/2-deploying-coder.md

 ---

-**(Optional)** If you don't have an external database, then we can configure one inside the cluster too.
+**(Optional)** If you don't have an external database, then we can configure an internal one.
 Make sure you also have a separate namespace for this.

-The same command will be ran, but we'll call this `database`:
+We'll call this `database`:

 ```bash
 $ kubectl create namespace database